rouvinerh/SecJournal/website-security/sql-injection.md

 2. `category` and `released` are the column names within `products`
 3. `WHERE` and `AND` used to specify extra conditions to filter data.

 Easy right?
-Now, suppose that we have a login page that takes in a username and password from t he user.
+Now, suppose that a website has a login page that takes in a username and password from the user.
 It then authenticates users based on this query:

 ```sql
 SELECT 'password@12345' FROM password WHERE username = 'tim'